 Many things are personal to us, and how we learn is one of them.
 When learning becomes strengthened by a relevant connection between the task and the learner, that's truly personal.

+We accomplish this by using strategies correlating directly to our curriculum, pedagogy, and the learning environment itself.
 It also means using the endless possibilities—those "teachable moments"—that appear in front of us every day for creating informal learning opportunities.

 The personalization of learning is one of the 10 Shifts of Practice of Future-Focused Learning that we speak about in our travels.
 It remains one of the most compelling methods we have in our classrooms for ensuring meaningful learning takes place.
 If you want to know how to apply it in your own practice, here are some approaches you can't go wrong with.